 head, spinning fast spinning right up down left i’m

-meandering home from the station, ideas and fantasies dreams and ambitions of elsewhere of there of
+meandering home from the station, ideas and fantasies

 away, until